 |Spring Tuition and Guaranteed Housing Deposit deadline

 In support of the application for admission, the following information is required by the Office of Undergraduate Admission before a final admission decision can be made:

 To receive an entry visa for study in the U.S., an international student must demonstrate that he or she has sufficient funds available to pay for tuition, room and board, and all living expenses for his or her studies at Pace University for a minimum of one year.

 Proof of funding is submitted via Pace University financial affidavit and corresponding bank statement.
 Please visit the international student applicant page for more info about the application/TOEFL/Visa requirements.

 After a student has been notified of her or his acceptance, a $100 nonrefundable tuition deposit is required for those choosing to enroll.
-For students planning to live in university-sponsored housing, a nonrefundable $500 tuition and housing deposit will be required.
+For students planning to live in university-sponsored housing, a $400 room reservation fee (this fee is non-refundable after May 1 for fall admits, and non-refundable after December 15 for spring admits), and a fully-refundable $100 damage deposit will be required.
 Specific information will be sent by the International Director of Admission at the time of admission regarding the deposit deadline.

 All new international students are required to complete the University’s placement examination prior to arrival on campus and course registration.
 Students having limited English skills may be required to enroll in intensive noncredit English classes prior to their enrollment in academic courses.
 Noncredit intensive English courses will entail additional expense and extend the time normally required to complete the student’s degree.